 4. Decide on Your Profit Margin

 You can look at other dishes your restaurant serves to see what your average profit margin on a dish is.
 It will probably line up with the industry average of 3 to 5%.
-Keep in mind, this factors in other expenses beyond food cost, like staffing, overhead, and marketing.
+Keep in mind, these factors in other expenses beyond food cost, like staffing, overhead, and marketing.

 Let’s say you’re getting a healthy 5% profit on other dishes, so you want to aim for the same with this one.
 If you’ve broken down what your non-food expenses are per dish, add that to the recipe cost to get your total cost for the dish.
 Then add 5% to get your menu price for the dish.